 We assessed LCM CP against the Department of Planning and Environment's (DPE) Practice Note criteria.
 We found that the plan meets most of the Practice Note criteria (see Figure 1.1).
-The reasonable costs and nexus criteria have been partially demonstrated.
-We have made draft recommendations on how to amend the plan to fully demonstrate these criteria.
-We have also made some comments about changes that Camden Council has made to the broader Camden Growth Areas Contributions Plan under other matters IPART considers relevant.
+The reasonable cost criterion has been partially demonstrated.
+We have made recommendations on how to amend the plan to fully demonstrate this criterion.
+We have also made some comments about changes that Camden Council has made to the broader Camden Growth Areas Contributions Plan.